Pouyazarbipour/ML-based-tool-for-prediction-of-effective-fixed-base-level/README.md

 ## Disclaimer

-This tool aims to improve berm breakwater recession prediction and enhance design reliability.
+This tool aims to improve prediction of effective fixed base level and enhance design reliability.
 Please refer to the User & Technical Manual for information on intended use and limitations.